In a couple of years from now, we will witness 5 different generations working together in various companies.

 Different values, work ethics, and approaches to problems can cause a conflict that might reflect negatively on the organization.
 This is why it’s important to adjust your approach and manage them properly.

 As always, proper communication is essential.
-Communicate to each generation according to their preferred method.
+Communicate with each generation according to their preferred method.
 When you need to address the whole team, make sure to find a middle ground where they can all be satisfied.

 To avoid making the differences within your workplace obvious, simply focus on the similarities that all of your employees share.